api-platform/docs/tutorial/api.md

 Be sure to replace `<THE-UUID-OF-THE-BOOK>` by...
 The UUID of the book we previously created.

-There is 2 interesting things to mention about this request:
+There are two interesting things to mention about this request:

 First, we learned how to work with relations.
 In a hypermedia API, every resource is identified by an (unique) [IRI](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier).
 An URL is a valid IRI, and it's what API Platform uses.
 The `@id` property of every JSON-LD document contains the IRI identifying it.
 You can use this IRI to reference this document from other documents.
 In the previous request, we used the IRI of the book we created earlier to link it with the `Review` we were creating.
 API Platform is smart enough to deal with IRIs.
-By the way, you may want to [embed documents](../core/serialization-groups-and-relations.md) instead of referencing them (e.g. to reduce the number of HTTP requests to issue).
+By the way, you may want to [embed documents](../core/serialization-groups-and-relations.md) instead of referencing them (e.g. to reduce the number of HTTP requests).

 The other interesting thing is how API Platform handles dates (the `publicationDate` property).
 API Platform understands [any date format supported by PHP](http://php.net/manual/en/datetime.formats.date.php).
 In production we strongly recommend